InclusiveTechNU/bri11iant/docs/docs/doc2.md

 ---
-id: first-app
+id: doc2
-title: Your First App
-sidebar_label: Your First App
+title: document number 2
 ---

 This is a link to [another document.](doc3.md)